bayersglassey/bagblog/entries/2025/jul/irreversible_chess.md

 determine, for other pieces, how to tell at a glance whether their is any overlap in the squares reachable by that piece and an enemy king.

+### Early, mid, and late game

-Let's consider the concepts from regular chess of opening, mid, and late game.
+Let's consider the concepts from regular chess of early, mid, and late game.
 Do they still apply?..

+The "early game" is characterized by memorization, since the initial position is always the same.
+A memorized sequence of opening moves is known as "an opening", and many are known by name: Queen's Gambit, King's Gambit, Ruy Lopez, Sicilian, etc.
-Certainly, one could memorize opening sequences for our chess variant.
+Certainly, one could memorize opening sequences for our chess variant; but how do the known openings for *regular* chess fare in our variant?..
 It seems to me that, in general, "good" openings for regular chess are in no way guaranteed to be "good" in the variant.
-For instance, often a position in regular chess is good because it threatens certain moves; but many moves which are "safe" in regular chess are no longer so in the variant, because pieces can no longer retreat.
+For instance, often a position in regular chess is good because it threatens certain moves; but if they are defended against, then the threatening piece may need to retreat or reposition, which is generally difficult in our variant.
-That is, once a piece is committed to an attack, it can generally no longer be recalled to safety.

-The late game, in regular chess, is often defined as beginning once a certain number (or combined value) of pieces have been removed from the board.
+The "late game", in regular chess, is often defined as beginning once a certain number (or combined value) of pieces have been removed from the board.
 But in our variant, I suspect that in many games, most pieces will not be taken, but rather "abandoned" once they are passed by the enemy king.
+And whereas in regular chess, the late game often involves a long back-and-forth king chase (or the threat of one), in our variant a king chase can only "last" so many moves before the king has been passed.

 How about some other tenets of regular chess strategy?.. for instance, in regular chess, the center of the board is often considered important: either